sassoftware/jupyter-image-class-labeler/README.md

 # JupICL - Jupyter-Notebook-based Image Class Labeler

-JupICL, pronounced 'joop-pickle', is a super easy-to-use, customizable, light-weight image labelling tool running entirely inside a Jupyter notebook that is primarily intended for training image classification models
+JupICL, pronounced 'joop-pickle', is a super easy-to-use, customizable, light-weight image labelling tool running entirely inside a Jupyter notebook and is primarily intended for training image classification models.
-But you can also use it for reviewing images and taking free-form notes for each image.
+Additionally, you can use it for reviewing images and taking free-form notes on each image.

 ## Overview